 - Find a list of foreign embassies in the UK from the Foreign and Commonwealth Office.

 - Find a market research agency through the Research Buyer's Guide or an overseas agency through ESOMAR.

 - Find out more about market research and working with market research agencies by downloading the ISBA Guide to Market Research from the Market Research Society.

-- Find out about the export services, support and events offered by the British Chambers of Commerce at Export Britain.
+- Find export services, support, advice and events offered by the Department for International Trade at Exporting is GREAT.